jraza19/starter-academic/content/event/2020pres/index.md

   postcode: ''
   country: ""

-summary: This safety passport promotes patient safety for health care providers through 2D augmented reality graphics!
+summary: Patient Safety Learning Summaries are a succinct tool designed to share learnings from  patient safety issues.
 abstract: ""

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2019-02-06"
+date: "2020-02-27"
 date_end: ""
 all_day: false